sweatC/sweatC/README.md

 https://mobilecoach.com/ - the enterprise-grade chatbot platform.
 Worked on the interface of the app as a front-end developer for the last 3 years.

-http://atomic.vc/ - the adaptive Gatsby.js website for a venture fund that founds companies.
+http://atomic.vc/ - the adaptive Gatsby.js website for a venture company that funds cool startups.
+Worked on frontend and controlled the delivery of other teams.

 ### My code samples: